A Primer on Deep Learning for Causal Inference: Causal Identification and Estimation Strategies

 Other standard assumptions invoked to justify causal identification are:

 2. \textbf{Consistency/Stable Unit Treatment Value Assumption (SUTVA)}.
 Consistency specifies that when a unit receives treatment, their observed outcome is exactly the corresponding potential outcome (and the same goes for the outcomes under the control condition).
 Moreover, the response of any unit does not vary with the treatment assignment to other units (i.e., no network or spillover effects), and the form/level of treatment is homogeneous and consistent across units (no multiple versions of the treatment).
+Note that this is an identification assumption, based on our understanding of the data generating process, and independent of the model chosen for estimation.
 More formally,

 3. \textbf{Overlap}.
 For all $x \in X$ (i.e., any observed covariate value), all treatments $t\in \{0,1\}$ have a non-zero probability of being observed in the data, within the ``strata" defined by such covariates,